Lake Bardwell - 2014 Survey Report

-This is the authors' summary from a 25-page report.
+This is the authors' summary from a 26-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Fish populations in Lake Bardwell were surveyed in 2010 using electrofishing and trap netting and in 2011 using gill netting.
-Vegetation and angler access surveys were conducted in August 2010.
-This report summarizes results of these surveys and contains a management plan for the reservoir based on those findings.
+Fish populations in Lake Bardwell were surveyed in 2014 using electrofishing and trap netting and in 2015 using gill netting.
+Historical data are presented with the 2014-2015 data for comparison.
+This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

-Lake Bardwell is a 3,138-acre reservoir constructed in 1965 on Waxahachie Creek, a tributary of the Trinity River, Texas, for flood control and as a water supply for municipal and industrial purposes.
-The reservoir is located in Ellis County and is operated and controlled by the U.S. Army Corps of Engineers (USACOE).
+Lake Bardwell is a 3,138-acre impoundment located on Waxahachie Creek in the Trinity River Basin approximately 3 miles southwest of Ennis, Texas.
+Water level has mostly been within 2-4 feet of spillway elevation since 2005.
 Lake Bardwell is classified as hyper-eutrophic.
 Habitat consists of featureless shoreline, eroded bank, and small amounts of native submersed, and native emergent vegetation.
 Angler access and facilities are very good with five public access areas and one commercial marina.

-Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-1 Statewide Freshwater Fisheries Monitoring and Management Program
+Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-5 Inland Fisheries Division Monitoring and Management Program